jeffijoe/awilix/README.md

 That example looks big, but if you extract things to their proper files, it becomes rather elegant!

 [Check out a working Koa example!](/examples/koa)

+One last quick note on resolution: in order to support named resolution (I.E. not using destructuring to retrieve references) the names of the dependencies must exactly match the registered names of the dependencies.
+When there is one dependency being injected (such as the `opts` dependency in the `UserController`) and the name is not found in the registrations, then the `cradle` is injected allowing the consumer to reference any dependencies that have been registered.
+This is to allow backwards compatability and to prevent a breaking change when the named injection was added.
+If multiple dependencies exist and one or more are not found in the registrations then an error is thrown.

 # Lifetime management